Loading...

 Parameter(c, 'p_matrix3', {'i', *});

 Any domain entries are allowed (independently of possible previously defined Sets i and j).
 Domain violation checking is disabled!
-The size is undefined.
+The size of the symbol is defined by the number of UELs.

 Creating a Symbol